-Some couples decide to forego signing a pre-nuptial agreement, which is only valid if entered before the couple gets married.
-In such a case, they still have the option to draft a post-nuptial agreement.
-This agreement assures assets are divided in terms that the couple agrees on.
+Some couples decide to forego signing a prenuptial agreement, which is only valid if entered before the couple gets married.
+In such a case, they still have the option to draft a postnuptial agreement.
+This agreement assures that assets are divided based on terms that the couple agrees upon.
 For example, property, finances, and vehicles can be assigned to either member to avoid a dispute in the case of a divorce.
 The agreement can help determine which items are marital property and which are personal property.
-Items like wills, trusts, child custody and spousal support can also be dictated in a post-nuptial agreement.

 However, it is important to know that not all divorce-related problems can be solved with post-nuptial agreements.
 If public policy impedes on the agreement, then it may not be enforced.
 For example, even if the agreement asserts child custody be given to a certain party, custody may not be granted if it’s not in the child’s best interest.
 In order for the post-nuptial agreement to be honored in court, it must be voluntarily signed by each spouse and not violate any laws or court policies.